-Other Public Company Directorships: • The Scotts Miracle-Gro Company (since 2006) GameStop Committees: Compensation Committee
+The Scotts Miracle-Gro Company (since 2006)

 Mr. Kelly is a director and a member of the Compensation Committee.
 He has served as a director since July 2012.
 Mr. Kelly served as Executive Vice President, Transition Integration of Sprint Nextel Corp., a global communications company ("Sprint Nextel"), from December 2005 until April 2006.
-He served as the Chief Strategy Officer of Sprint Nextel from August 2005 until April 2005.
-He served as the Chief Strategy Officer of Sprint Nextel", which became Sprint Nextel Nextel Communications, Inc., a global communications company ("Nextel", which became Sprint Nextel Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel"), which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global communications, company ("Nextel", which became Sprint Nextel Communications, Inc., a global com The Scotts Miracle-Gro Company ("Scotts Miracle-Gro") where he has served as Lead Independent Director and currently serves as the Chairperson of the Innovation and Technology Committee, and a member of the Audit Committee and the Compensation and Organization Committee.
+He served as the Chief Strategy Officer of Sprint Nextel from August 2005 until December 2005.
+He served as the Executive Vice President and Chief Operating Officer of Nextel Communications, Inc., a global communications company ("Nextel"), which became Sprint Nextel, from February 2003 until August 2005, and as Executive Vice President and Chief Marketing Officer of Nextel from 1996 until February 2003.
+Mr. Kelly currently serves on the Board of The Scotts Miracle-Gro Company ("Scotts Miracle-Gro") where he has served as Lead Independent Director and currently serves as the Chairperson of the Innovation and Technology Committee, and a member of the Audit Committee and the Compensation and Organization Committee.